Rear Hub Bearing Service

 Place the guide (part 2/4) and the bearing drift (part 1/4) into the hub shell and on top of the bearing.
 Hammer the top of the bearing drift until the bearing seats fully into the hub and firmly against the lip of the axle.

-You can test that the bearing is properly in place by pulling back n forth on the axle.
+You can test that the bearing is properly in place by pulling back and forth on the axle.
 There should be no knocking play between the bearings and the axle.

 Step 9: Tighten lockring